Uber/Lyft/Rideshare Car Accident Lawyer Lake Charles and New Orleans, LA

 Determining the liability in a car accident with at least one Lyft or Uber driver involved can be complicated.
 Seeking the help of an experienced Louisiana Lyft and Uber accident lawyer is important to make sure that your rights are protected.

-Our team of skilled Louisiana personal injury attorneys at Broussard Law Firm may be able to help you hold the at-fault party for any injuries and damages you sustain.
+Our team of skilled Louisiana personal injury attorneys at Broussard Injury Lawyers may be able to help you hold the at-fault party for any injuries and damages you sustain.
 We will conduct a thorough investigation of the case to determine the liable party.
 We can also gain access to information that would help determine whether the at-fault driver was driving in an active ridesharing capacity at the time of the accident.
 Our attorneys work hard to determine and attain the maximum possible compensation for our clients.
 Call our toll-free number today at (866) 281-4774 or fill out our online form to schedule an appointment.

 What To Do if You’ve Been Injured in a Lyft/Uber Accident